 Clause 1.6: No film/video may be screened during the Festival outside Festival official theatres before its official presentation.

-Clause 1.7: ZUMA Film Festival organisers reserve the right to change dates and times and Venue as regards unforeseen or natural circumstances.
+Clause 1.7: ZUMA International Film Festival organizers reserve the right to change dates and times and Venue due to unforeseen or natural circumstances.

 2. CATEGORIES